-In the literature, there are many research papers on CPS modelling techniques.
-Many efforts have been put on constructing compact and accurate mathematical models for complex processes, such as in [19]-[22].
-In [23] the authors define a cyber-physical production system architecture, and a virtual factory is modelled and simulated using ETRI CPS Model Language (ECML).
-The parallel developments of Computer Science (CS) and information and communication technology (ICT) on one hand, and of manufacturing science and technology (MST) on the other, are described by [24], pointing out the convergence of the two worlds, namely the virtual and physical ones in the field of manufacturing.
-A unified 5-levels architecture, namely 5C architecture, is proposed by [25] as a guideline for implementation of CPPS for manufacturing application.
-The current status, the expectations, the advancement of cyber-physical systems in manufacturing and related R&D challenges is described by [26].
-Only few works, however, show a simulation or a hybrid architecture of a CPS oriented to Industry 4.0, namely CPMS.
-For example, in [27], the authors focus on a collaborative function dimension and they describe a list of CPS challenges (e.g., the CPS architecture of the Towers of Hanoi).
-In [28], the authors explain an algorithm to manage energy consumption in Autonomous Electric Vehicles (AEVs).
+There exist numerous research papers on CPS modelling techniques.
+Here, a great deal of effort has been put into constructing compact and accurate mathematical models for complex processes, such as in [19]-[22].
+In [23], the authors define a cyber-physical production system architecture, and a virtual factory is modelled and simulated using ETRI CPS model language.
+The parallel development of computer science (CS) and information and communication technology on one side and of manufacturing science and technology on the other are described in [24], where the authors note the convergence of two worlds, that is, the virtual and the physical realms, in the field of manufacturing.
+A unified five-level architecture, namely, 5C architecture, is proposed by [25] as a guideline for the implementation of CPPS for manufacturing applications.
+Meanwhile, the current status, the expectations, the advancement of CPSs in manufacturing and the related R&D challenges are described in [26].
+However, only a small number of works demonstrate a simulation or a hybrid architecture of a CPS oriented to Industry 4.0, namely, CPMS.
+For example, in [27], the authors focus on a collaborative function dimension and describe a list of CPS challenges (e.g. the CPS architecture of the Towers of Hanoi).
+Finally, in [28], the authors describe an algorithm for managing the energy consumption in autonomous electric vehicles.